goldsziggy/alexa_drinkmaster/README.md

-# alexa_habitrpg
+# alexa_circleofdeath
-An Amazon Alexa task for Habitica
+An Amazon Alexa task for DrinkMaster - Circle of death

 ### Setup Development Enviroment
 #### AWS